-Where are the real discounts in North Kingstown
+What are the best hotels for discounts in North Kingstown?

 AAA members can score discounts at Mainstay Hotel & Conference Center in nearby Newport, just 8 miles from North Kingstown.
 Amenities include a restaurant and bar/lounge, an outdoor pool, fitness and business centers, a gift shop/newsstand, complimentary Wi-Fi and newspapers, and laundry services.
 The hotel also offers a meeting space, banquet hall, and wedding services.

 Crowne Plaza Providence Warwick Airport, located 11 miles from North Kingstown, offers military and government discounts.
 The pet-friendly hotel, which offers an indoor pool, fitness center, and restaurant and bar/lounge, is just 5 miles from Roger Williams Park Zoo.
 Rooms feature pillow-top mattresses and premium bedding, luxury bath products, and free Wi-Fi.
 Meeting rooms and wedding services are available at the hotel, which also has free airport shuttles and free parking for buses, trucks, and RVs.

 Where are the best value hotels in the North Kingstown area?